google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 As a developer, you may want to change Chrome autoplay policy behavior locally to test your website depending on user engagement.

-- You can decide to disable entirely the autoplay policy by setting the Chrome flag "Autoplay Policy" to "No user gesture is required" at `chrome://flags/#autoplay-policy`.
+- You can disable entirely the autoplay policy by using an [internal switch] with `chrome.exe --autoplay-policy=no-user-gesture-required`.
   This allows you to test your website as if user were strongly engaged with your site and playback autoplay would be always allowed.

 - You can also decide to make sure playback autoplay is never allowed by disabling use of MEI, applying autoplay policy to Web Audio, and whether sites with the highest overall MEI get playback autoplay by default for new users.
-This can be done with three [internal switches] with `chrome.exe --disable-features=PreloadMediaEngagementData,AutoplayIgnoreWebAudio, MediaEngagementBypassAutoplayPolicies`.
+This can be done with three [internal switches] with `chrome.exe --disable-features=PreloadMediaEngagementData, MediaEngagementBypassAutoplayPolicies`.

 ### Iframe delegation {: #iframe }